carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 amount of duplication in the description, reduces the chance of error, and makes it easier to structure domain specific information.

-The core part of TableGen parses a file, instantiates the declarations, and hands the result off to a domain-specific `backend`_ for processing.
+The TableGen front end parses a file, instantiates the declarations, and hands the result off to a domain-specific `backend`_ for processing.
 See the :doc:`TableGen Programmer's Reference <./ProgRef>` for an in-depth description of TableGen.
+See :doc:`xxx-tblgen: Target Description to C++ Code <../CommandGuide/tblgen>` for details on the various ``xxx-tblgen`` commands that invoke TableGen.

 The current major users of TableGen are :doc:`The LLVM Target-Independent Code Generator <../CodeGenerator>` and the `Clang diagnostics and attributes